 PLBY Group to Report Fourth Quarter & Full Year 2022 Financial Results

-/EIN News/ -- LOS ANGELES, March 01, 2023 (GLOBE NEWSWIRE) -- PLBY Group, Inc. (Nasdaq: PLBY), a leading pleasure and leisure lifestyle company and owner of Playboy, one of the most recognizable and iconic brands in the world, will report financial results for the fourth quarter and fiscal year ended December 31, 2022, on Thursday, March 16, 2023 after the U.S. stock market closes.
+LOS ANGELES, March 01, 2023 (GLOBE NEWSWIRE) -- PLBY Group, Inc. PLBY, a leading pleasure and leisure lifestyle company and owner of Playboy, one of the most recognizable and iconic brands in the world, will report financial results for the fourth quarter and fiscal year ended December 31, 2022, on Thursday, March 16, 2023 after the U.S. stock market closes.
 Management will host a conference call and webcast on the same day at 5:00 p.m.
 ET to discuss the results.

 The live webcast and replay can be accessed at https://www.plbygroup.com/investors.